marianakhoul/GATK/README.md

 It is a collection of command-line tools for analyzing high-throughput seqiencing data with a primary focus on variant discovery.Tools can be used individually or chained together into complete workflows.

+This page contains the GATK best practice pipelines.

 Downloading [https://gatk.broadinstitute.org/hc/en-us/articles/360036194592-Getting-started-with-GATK4]